molecular-lab-RMCA/Esselens-et-al.-2026_African-Dacus/README.md

 ## License

-Data are released under [chosen license].
+Data are released under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
+Please cite the associated manuscript and this repository when reusing these data.